 - White granite doesn’t always read as white; it often takes on a grayish appearance.
 This makes it an ideal surface for use by those who are embracing the gray trend, and also for those who are installing black or black-and-white kitchens.
 For more information about white granite, check out our article about the white granite trend for this year.

 30. Quartz Kitchen Countertops

 - While quartz has a small percentage of the total overall market share for kitchen countertops, the demand for quartz counters is growing.
-This is definitely a trend to watch for 2016 and the years ahead.
+This is definitely a trend to watch for this year and the years ahead.

 31. Trough Sinks

 - A long trough style sink could be just the right look for those whose kitchens incorporate an industrial aesthetic.